jeremyyeo/the-hitchhikers-guide-to-dbt/dbt-warnings/README.md

 cannot access local variable 'connection' where it is not associated with a value
 ```

-This is Snowflake exclusive and happens when you accidentally return a SQL comment to a hook (pre/post/on-run-start/on-run-end).
+Typically on Snowflake and happens when you accidentally return a SQL comment to a hook (pre/post/on-run-start/on-run-end).
 Let's look at a quick example:

 ```sql
 -- models/foo.sql